ChamberZ1/ECE-5590-Attack-Reproduction/README.md

 ```
 python app.py
 ```
+The site comes with 3 accounts with the following credentials:

+- `admin:admin`
+- `bob:bob`
+- `alice:alice`

+Additional accounts can be created

+Register a user with the following
+- Username: >username<
+- Password: >password<

+Log in with these credentials

 # SQL injection

-Register a user with the following
-    - Username: admin
-    - Password: password of your liking

-Log in with these credetials

-Logout

-Go back to login page as type the following into username:
+Go to login page and append `' --` to the username, for example:
-    - Username: admin' --
+- Username: `admin' --`
-    - Password: anything doesnt matter
+- Password: >any<

 This logs you in as admin without needing the password